eokoe/http-callback-service/README.md

 This service is a simple way to make http callback with automatic retry and scheduling.

 Speed is not a primary goal, but it works using async http.
-It pull database 2 each seconds for new callbacks, or for callbacks that need rework., When a new callback is inserted, the ĺoop get restarted and this event is pulled close to 1ms (using PostgreSQL Notify/Listen)
+It pull database 2 each seconds for new callbacks, or for callbacks that need rework., When a new callback is detected, the ĺoop get restarted and this event is pulled close to 10ms (using PostgreSQL Notify/Listen), and have very low cpu utilization.

 It's intended to be used inside an secure network (as it does not have any authorization by now).